Did CDC Sell Out to Big Pharma?

 Even the CDC’s vaccine guidelines have also been subjected to abrupt changes.
 To reduce the number of cases of the possible life-threatening side effect of myocarditis, they increased the interval between doses of the COVID-19 vaccination applied at a federal level to eight weeks in February.

 A responsible organization would act considerably more firmly than that in response to a new vaccine.

-As we’ve already seen, the CDC is a human services provider, which means that it is an organization dedicated to meeting the needs of the people by supplying knowledge and resources for the prevention of disease.
+As we’ve already seen, the CDC is a human services provider, which means that it is an organization dedicated to meeting the needs of the people by supplying knowledge and resources for disease prevention.

 In light of this, it was criticized for its lack of transparency in February.
-Critics challenged the CDC’s decision to share so little of the data it gathered.
+Critics challenged the CDC’s decision to share so little data it gathered.